GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/videos/index.md

 If you're looking for Privacy Sandbox resources, check out the videos below.
 Some are recorded Privacy Sandbox office hours.
 You can find upcoming office hours on the [events page](/docs/privacy-sandbox/events/).

+Keep in mind that unlike documentation, which can easily be updated, videos can have some content that has become out of date.
+While the concepts discussed in these videos are still relelvant, some technical details and code will have changed.

+Refer to the linked documentation for the latest details.

 ## What is the Privacy Sandbox?

 {% Columns %}